Are you 9-14 years old, a creative who likes to get out on the land to explore, build skills and hang out where you can be yourself?

 This camp is for youth who want to…

-Enjoy playing in the kitchen with fresh veggies and herbs from preparing (iced) teas, popsicles, and jellos to savory snacks
+Enjoy playing in the kitchen with fresh seasonal foods and herbs

 Cultivate community collaboration through a co-creative process